PyChina/weekly/content/Issue/issue-349.md

 - [Python 工作搜索 & 职位看板](https://pycoders.com/link/554/web)
     + PYTHONJOBSHQ.COM

 Looking to start 2019 with a career change?
-Find your dream Python job with PythonJobsHQ’s aggregated job listings and search engine for the best jobs in the industry.
-Brought to you by the creators of the PyCoder’s Weekly Newsletter.
+Find your dream Python job with PythonJobsHQ's aggregated job listings and search engine for the best jobs in the industry.
+Brought to you by the creators of the PyCoder's Weekly Newsletter.

 (`是也乎:`